asprague/django-sky-visitor/README.md

 # Admin
-By default, we remove the admin screens for Auth User and place in an auth screen for you authentication
+By default, we remove the admin screens for `auth.User` and place in an auth screen for you authentication

 If you want to re-add the the django contrib user, you can do that by re-registering django.contrib.auth.User